Keith Romaine was a mentor when

 Romaine, contact . . .

-these last few years.
-We owe Keith a debt for how he was
+also help people.
+We owe Keith a debt for his being

 instrumental in helping us get to where we are today.
 God